-60. Adjournments
+55. Adjournments

-Once a Council Meeting is declared open, the Mayor or Council by resolution may, from time to time, resolve to adjourn the meeting:
+Once a Council Meeting is declared open, Council may, from time to time, resolve to adjourn the meeting:

 - a) if the meeting becomes excessively disorderly and order cannot be restored; or - b) to allow for additional information to be presented to a meeting; or - c) in any other situation where an adjournment could aid the progress of the meeting.